Genuine Position – Marketing Specialist Case Study

-X was initially employed at a real estate agency as an Executive Assistant whilst she was on a subclass 417 Working Holiday Visa.
+A real estate agency initially employed X as an Executive Assistant.
+At the time she was on a subclass 417 Working Holiday Visa.

-X was quickly offered a full-time position as Marketing Specialist.
+The agency quickly offered X a full-time position as a Marketing Specialist.
 She held a bachelor’s degree and had some experience in marketing.

-The reason noted in the nomination refusal decision record referred to the fact that there were only 3 employees in the agency and, in particular, that the nominated position was not a genuine position.
+The reason noted in the nomination refusal decision record referred to the fact that there were only 3 employees.
+In particular, that the nominated position was not a genuine position.

 In assessing all the information relevant to this decision, including documents provided by the applicant, while I am satisfied that the nominated position exists, I am not satisfied that it is what it purports to be – that is, I am not satisfied that the position nominated is a Marketing Specialist (ANZSCO code 225113), as per the ANZSCO description of this occupation.